 Parallel imaging is applied to first pass contrast enhanced cardiac MR to yield greater spatial coverage for a fixed temporal resolution.
-The method combines rate R=2 acceleration using TSENSE with shot-to-shot interleaving of R=2 slices.
+The method combines rate R=2 acceleration using TSENSE with shot-o-shot interleaving of R=2 slices.
 The \sqrt{R} SNR loss is largely compensated by the increased flip angle that is used with slice interleaving.
 In this manner, increased spatial coverage is achieved while maintaining approximately the same signal quality.
-Single heart beat temporal resolution was accomplished with spatial coverage of 8 slices at heart rates up to 71bpm, 6 slices up to 95bpm, and 4 slices up to 143bpm.
+Single heart beat temporal resolution was accomplished with spatial coverage of 8 slices up to 95bpm, and 4 slices up to 143bpm.